What to do if you get an unsolicited credit card in the mail

 Do not ignore an unsolicited card.
 Instead, find out why you why you received the credit card and take swift action if it turns out that you have been a victim of identity theft.

-Bonnie Spain is the executive director of the American Center for Credit Education and Consumer Credit Counseling Service of the Black Hills.
-For more information, email firstname.lastname@example.org.
+Bonnie Spain is the Executive Director of Rushmore Consumer Credit Resource Center and its divisions, Consumer Credit Counseling Service of the Black Hills and the American Center for Credit Education.
+For more information, email email@example.com.

 The material in this transmission is provided for personal, non-commercial, educational, and informational purposes only.
 ACCE makes no representations or warranties with respect to the accuracy or completeness of the contents of this transmission and assumes no responsibility for errors, inaccuracies, omissions, or any inconsistency herein.
 You should consult a professional where appropriate.